 |Project Leadership & Teamwork|

 .
 Clinical Professor.
-Higher education administration and governance; instructional design and technology; program assessment and evaluation.
+Higher education administration and governance, online blended education, instructional design and educational technology, program assessment and evaluation.

 .
 Associate Clinical Professor.
 Leadership, supervision, and capacity development.